dafoebriden/fs-journal/journal/07/reflection.md

 ## Prompts
 - What went well this week?
+i think the backend went better and faster for me than i though it would
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? it was suprising that the backend went so much faster than the font for me even though i feel more confident coding on view than i do with express
-- What are you struggling with?
+- What are you struggling with? the front end actually took way more time than i thought
-- What would you count as a victory?
+- What would you count as a victory? that i was able to finish as much as i did.